 The application process above is managed by HMRC.
-The Childcare Choices website also offers a comparison guide for all the ways you can reduce childcare costs.
+Their Childcare Choices website also offers a comparison guide for all the ways you can reduce childcare costs.
+The HMRC Childcare Choices helpline number is 0300 123 4097.

 Your child must be at least 2 years and 6 months old before you will be able to make an application using the online system.